 The Local Church, Baptism, and Communion:

 We believe the Bible teaches the assembling together of believers to worship the Lord in Spirit and truth, in unity and harmony, and without confusion.
 Each church is to carry out the “Great Commission” and observe baptism by immersion and participate in observing the Lord’s Supper.
-We define the Lord’s Supper as the Scripture defines it.

 People will either exist eternally separated from God by sin or eternally with God through forgiveness and salvation.
 To be eternally separated from God is eternal death in Hell.
 To be eternally in union with Him is eternal life in Heaven.
 Heaven and Hell are real places of eternal existence.